f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

 ==================================
 This lab will leverage the APM access policies created in prior labs to build a unified webtop with access to Vmware View and Citrix

-Task 1 – Build a VIP and Access Policy
+Task 1 – Build a VIP with an Access Policy allowing acces to VMware and Citrix
 -----------------------------------------------------------